pagkly/Zed/Investopedia3/Unlimited Tax Bond.md

 ## Understanding an Unlimited Tax Bond

-Unlimited tax bonds are a type of tax-supported bond, also called a [general obligation (GO) bond](https://www.investopedia.com/terms/g/generalobligationbond.asp).
+Unlimited tax bonds are a type of tax-supported bond, also called a [[general obligation (GO) bond]](https://www.investopedia.com/terms/g/generalobligationbond.asp).

 GO bonds are a way for local governments to create streams of income for things such as roads, parks, equipment, and bridges.
 They are usually used to fund government projects that will serve the public community.